GoogleCloudPlatform/dotnet-docs-samples/spanner/api/README.md

     [Click here](https://console.cloud.google.com/flows/enableapi?apiid=spanner.googleapis.com&showconfirmation=true)
     to visit Cloud Platform Console and enable the Google Cloud Spanner API.

+7. Edit `QuickStart\Program.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.

 9. From a Powershell command line, run the QuickStart sample:
     ```
     PS C:\...\dotnet-docs-samples\spanner\api\QuickStart> dotnet run